josemreis/docmatch-annotator/README.md

 # docmatch-annotator

 To avoid resorting to annotation tools which either have high set up costs or that are more focused in other NLP tasks, I wrote this CLI tool.
-It is a simpler annotation tool which uses gedit to display document dyads and the terminal to code them.
+It is a simple annotation tool which uses gedit to display document dyads, a terminal window to annotate whether they match, and that exports the results into a csv file.

 ![How it looks](resources/figs/screenshot.png)